mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/how_to/hydraddp.rst

 .. meta::
-   :description: A description of how-to run PyTorch Lightning's DDP strategy with Hydra using rai-toolbox.
+   :description: A description of how-to run PyTorch Lightning's DDP strategy with Hydra using rAI-toolbox.

 .. admonition:: TL;DR